sliskiCode/CV/README.md

 ### View
 `View`(Activity) is responsible for gluing `ViewModel` class with rendering function.
 Besides, it is responsible for sending intention actions that can be anything like user interaction or system callbacks.
 The `View` should not contain any rendering, business logic.

+#### Renderer
+A [Renderer](../../blob/master/app/src/main/kotlin/com/slesarew/cv/cvscreen/view/renderer/CVRenderer.kt) is a simple class that uses `RecyclerView` as the main render engine.
+It has two main responsibilities:
+- Setup `RecyclerView` with correct adapter class.
+- Transform immutable view state to adapter items and render them on the screen.

+Render function has to be pure!
+It cannot use any properties outside of its scope.
+To simplify working with `RecyclerView` I use [Groupie](https://github.com/lisawray/groupie) library.
+It also makes rendering logic more declarative.

 ### ViewModel
 `ViewModel` has a definition of supported intentions.
 Every action that `View` sends to the `ViewModel` has to be declared as intention.
 Intention reacts to the action with action transformation that produces unique status.
 In this case transformation is a backend call that downloads CV data.
 Transformed data are not ready to be displayed so intention uses reduction function to generate new immutable state.
 A new